 - Smart thermostat

 Technology has transformed every industry, including how your home is built and how it’s protected.
-To make sure your tech is properly insured and that you’re working with an insurance company that understands your smart home’s needs, give us a call.
+To make sure your tech is properly insured and that you’re working with a home insurance company that understands your smart home’s needs, give us a call.
 We even provide smart home kits with most policies to take your home to the next level.